SAGE is the UK's Stakeholder Advisory Group on ELF EMFs

 After 2007 there was a lull in SAGE activity but it then restarted, looking principally at precautionary measures for EMFs from distribution systems.
 The Second Interim Assessment was published in June 2010.
 It makes many recommendations relating to distribution networks, many endorsing existing best practice.
 It also reports a Science Forum within SAGE.
 Full details here.

 When Government received the SAGE Second Interim Assessment, they asked the HPA for a response to it.
 The HPA's response is available here.

 The Government Response to the Second Interim Assessment was published in October 2011.
 It broadly supports most of SAGE's recommendations, but makes clear it is not appropriate for Government to legislate to make any of them happen; instead, it will work with industry and through standardisation bodies to see if voluntary agreements can be reached.
 See full details

 SAGE covers only power-frequency EMFs (which it describes using the alternative definition "extremely low frequency" or ELF).

 - More information on precaution generally on this website

 - The "Cross-Party Inquiry" conducted by 5 MPs at the same time as SAGE's First Interim Assessmen

-- SAGE's new website covered the re-started process from 2008 onwards but is no longer maintained
+- SAGE's websites - the original one up to 2008 and a new one covering the re-started process from 2008 onwards - are no longer maintained